Aardwolf-Social/aardwolf/doc/development/README.md

-# Hackers Guide to Aardwolf
+# Developer Guide (a.k.a Hackers Guide to Aardwolf)

 ### Intro